-In chapter 5, Jesus is presented as the new Moses, who goes up the mountain to announce the essence of the Law of God: that is the commandment of love.
+In chapter 5, Jesus is presented as the new Moses, who goes up the mountain to announce the essence of the Law of God: the commandment of love.
 To give solemnity to this teaching, the Gospel tells us that he is seated, like a teacher.

-Futhermore, Jesus is also the first witness to the message that is announced.
+But Jesus is also the first witness to what he announces.
 This is most evident when he proclaims the Beatitudes, the programme of his whole life.
-They reveal the radical nature of Christian love, with its fruits of blessing and fullness of joy: true beatitude.
+They reveal the radical nature of Christian love, with its fruits of blessings and fullness of joy: true beatitude.

-Blessed are the peacemakers, for they will be called children of God
+Blessed are the peacemakers, for they will be called children of God.

-In the Bible, peace - Shalom in Hebrew - indicates the harmony with which a person lives in relation to God, to themselves and to their surroundings; it is still used as a greeting to wish someone the fullness of life.
-Peace is primarily a gift from God, but it is also dependent upon our adherence.
-Of all the beatitudes, this one resonates as the most active, inviting us to move away from an attitude of indifference and become builders of harmony, starting with ourselves and those around us, by using our intelligence, our hearts and our hands.
-It calls for commitment to care for others and to heal personal and social wounds and traumas caused by selfishness.
-It encourages us to promote every effort that tries to achieve this goal.
+In the Bible, peace - Shalom in Hebrew - indicates the harmony with which a person lives in relation to God, to themselves and to their surroundings.
+It is still used as a greeting to wish someone the fullness of life.
+Peace is primarily a gift from God, but it is also dependent on our response.

+Of all the beatitudes, this one strikes us as being the most active.
+It invites us to move away from an attitude of indifference and, starting with ourselves and those around us, to become builders of harmony, using our intelligence, our hearts and our hands.
+It calls for commitment to care for others and to heal the personal and social wounds and traumas that are caused by divisive selfishness.
+This beatitude encourages us to support every effort that tries to achieve this goal.

 Jesus, the Son of God, fulfilled his mission when he gave his life on the cross to reunite people with the Father and restore fraternity to the earth.
-Therefore, whoever is a peacemaker resembles Jesus and is recognised, like him, as a child of God.
+Therefore, the one who is a peacemaker, resembles Jesus and is recognised, like him, as a child of God.

-Blessed are the peacemakers, for they will be called children of God
+Blessed are the peacemakers, for they will be called children of God.